Stephen Barber (composer): Career

 In 1974, Barber began a friendship with Gideon Waldrop, the Dean of Juilliard, however passed up an invitation to attend Juilliard at that time.
 He was in a band with Eric Johnson called The Electromagnets from 1974–1976 and in 1977, Barber moved to New York City, reconvened with Dean Waldrop, began monitoring classes at Juilliard and was accepted to study music composition and orchestration privately with John Corigliano.
 He was the keyboardist and arranger for Christopher Cross from 1983–1988 and during that time composed thirteen original scores for Shelley Duvall's Faerie Tale Theatre, under the direction of Van Dyke Parks.
 He was nominated for an ACE award for the episode, "3 Little Pigs".
 In the early 1990s, Barber composed for the BBC's National Geographic Explorer with David Attenborough and Mike Salisbury under the direction of producer Michael deGruy.
 In 1996, he began a mentorship with Joe Zawinul, and in the late 1990s he toured again with Eric Johnson.
-In 2001, Barber became a founder and artistic director of the Barbwire Music Project, an Austin, TX based non-profit commissioning, presenting and educational organization for contemporary American music.
+In 2001, Barber became a founder and artistic director of the Barbwire Music Project, an Austin, Texas–based non-profit commissioning, presenting and educational organization for contemporary American music.
 In 2004, he was inducted into the Austin Music Awards Hall of Fame.
 In 2011, he released his album, Astral Vinyl, on Navona Records.
-Barber currently resides in Austin, TX.
+Barber currently resides in Austin, Texas.